Protect Your Dog, Livestock and Wildlife

 Dogs are, famously, man’s best friend.
 All of that to say, this latest video from the #RightSideOfOutside campaign shouldn’t be taken as a criticism of dogs or dog walkers.
-In fact, it’s the complete opposite – it’s a plea to make the decisions that will best protect your dog, as well as protecting farmers’ livelihoods and vulnerable wildlife.
+In fact, it’s the complete opposite – it’s a plea to make the decisions that will best protect your dog, as well as protect farmers’ livelihoods and vulnerable wildlife.

 Any dog which hasn’t been specially trained, despite how well behaved they are at home, can become excited by sheep or badgers, or any animal which it isn’t used to.
-As with a child, it is the responsibility of the dog’s owner to ensure the dog can’t injure anybody else or itself and the best way to do that is to keep dogs on the leads at all times, and to avoid bringing the dog near farmland or into the mountains.
+As with a child, it is the responsibility of the dog’s owner to ensure the dog can’t injure anybody else or itself, and the best way to do that is to keep dogs on the leads at all times and to avoid bringing the dog near farmland or into the mountains.

-This might sound restrictive, but on the contrary it opens up a whole world of places to you and your four-legged friend for walks that you might not currently be familiar with; forests, parks or coastal areas all are excellent locations for dogs and many placed today have a ‘dogs only’ section where you can take them off the lead to socialise with other pooches.
+This might sound restrictive, but on the contrary, it opens up a whole world of places to you and your four-legged friend for walks that you might not currently be familiar with; forests, parks or coastal areas all are excellent locations for dogs and many placed today have a ‘dogs only’ section where you can take them off the lead to socialise with other pooches.

 The impact that dog attacks have had on farmers is significant.
-Ulster Farmers Union (UFU) believe that the cost during the Pandemic has been over £115,000 in Northern Ireland alone.
+Ulster Farmers Union (UFU) believe that the cost during the Pandemic was over £115,000 in Northern Ireland alone.
 A video by UFU released during the summer highlighted the damage done to farmers by interviewing those who had been affected by such attacks.

-Do what’s best for your dog – take them somewhere they won’t get in trouble and you can both enjoy your exercise, knowing you’ve done the right thing.
+Do what’s best for your dog – take them somewhere they won’t get in trouble, and you can both enjoy your exercise, knowing you’ve done the right thing.

 Find nearby parks, forests and coastal areas on our sister website, OutmoreNI.com.